nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-warning}
 > :exclamation: **Warning:**
 >
 > The `edit` command will show an error if the edited field results in a duplicate entry.
-For example, if you try to edit a student's phone number to match another student's phone number, the command will not be executed.
+For example, if you try to edit a person's phone number which match another person's phone number, the command will not be executed.
 For more information, refer to the [Parameter Details](#parameter-details) section.

 {: .alert .alert-info}